Instruction: Work Time

-Typically, conferences last between 3-10 minutes, depending on the age of the children, the topic of conversation, the children’s comfort with this kind of interaction (and yours), and the time of the year.
+Typically, conferences last between three and 10 minutes, depending on the age of the children, the topic of conversation, the children’s comfort with this kind of interaction (and yours), and the time of the year.
 Make sure to keep anecdotal records during your conference so you can track children’s progress and growth.

 Structured Conference Recording Form

 This recording sheet will help structure your conferences.

 Conference Recording Form with Prompts

 This recording sheet contains prompts to help guide your conferences.

 Conferences are opportunities to hold short conversations with individual readers in your room.
 These are conversations that help you understand your children’s interests and passions, their thought processes as both a reader and as they acquire the language of literature, their strengths, and their needs.
 They quickly become a favorite time for everyone involved.
 In order to ensure that your conversations give you the information you need to both learn more about your individual children and help guide them in their reading development, conferences typically follow the following structure:

 This structure also makes it easier for the children to know what is expected of them and what will take place.

 Begin your conference by asking open-ended questions in order to learn what the child is able to do as reader and what you think the next step might be for the child.
 For example: